pavradev/data-analytics-app-architecture-aws/README.md

 ### 1. Job termination during scale-down

 When we have a job spike, auto-scaling group increases the amount of workers.
 Once the queue is empty some workers will become idle.
 So auto-scaling group will start scaling-down, since we don't need that many worker any longer.
 However, in the current implementation of AWS auto-scaling group does not understand which instances are idle and which are not [add reference].
 It might send a kill signal to an instance that runs an unfinished job.
-We could use lambda instead, but here we emmidiatly run into a limitation of lambda runtime: the longest AWS lambda can run is 15 min.
+We could use lambda instead, but here we immediately run into a limitation of lambda runtime: the longest AWS lambda can run is 15 min.
 Some of our heavy jobs will never be finished.

 ```mermaid
   flowchart LR